 }

-The success state for this page is transport.type = stdio, transport.command pointing to the sandbox-mcp binary, and transport.env.XDG_CONFIG_HOME matching the config root that contains the sandbox catalog.
+Confirm transport.type is stdio, transport.command points to the sandbox-mcp binary, and transport.env.XDG_CONFIG_HOME matches the config root that contains the sandbox catalog.

 $ codex